 Diego and I worked very hard during the Covid-19 lockdown to restructure his application, add more content and he contacted his previous and new experts to seek their support for his 2nd application for endorsement.
 It was a testament to his close relationships with his experts that their letters of recommendation produced a quick turnaround.

 Diego’s personal statement also became more structured, detailing his professional accolades and focussed on his professional achievements and innovations both in academia and industry.

-> The most significant change in Diego’s application was the Key Criteria 1: the innovation criteria.
+The most significant change in Diego’s application was the (now) former Key Criteria 1: the innovation criteria.
 Diego spent most of his time focussing all his efforts on showing the innovations in his work namely, making it crystal clear what the innovation was, why it was innovative, how was it innovative and the impact of his innovation.

-> As his new documents took shape, Diego very quickly saw how different his first application was compared with his 2nd more refined and more structured application.
+As his new documents took shape, Diego very quickly saw how different his first application was compared with his 2nd more refined and more structured application.

 In just three weeks, Diego received the successful result that he deserved.
 I knew from the outset that Diego would, more than likely, receive a successful result.
 But with all applicants I advise, I never guarantee success.
 I can only guarantee a strong application with the evidence that we produce together.
 I had a very good feeling about Diego’s application and the confirmation from the Home Office and Tech Nation was all we needed to let out a huge sigh of relief and enjoy a celebratory zoom call after learning the good news.